cemc/cscircles-wp-content/README.md

 permissions, in order to keep user code on separate accounts, which is how we keep different submissions from interfering with each other.

+Note 2: If you can't get this to work please let us know.
+Initial steps are to look at the web server logs and configuration.
+Try creating a file called phpinfo.php containing just
+  <?php echo phpinfo(); ?>
+and e-mail us a link to this page as a starting point, two important things may be basedir, and later, mod_rewrite.

 Writing content
 ---------------